|

 I was granted a membership on January 14, 2010 as an eleventh generation

-descendent of passenger William Bradford.
+descendant of passenger William Bradford.
 He organized the move to the

 new world, was the governor of Plymouth Colony for about 30 years, and